accoumar12/hypermedia-applications/README.md

 - In **assets** you can find some of the images used in the webiste (some others are directly retrieved by link from the Web) and the global css model of the website.
 Here, in particular, the tailwind library is defined.

+- In package.json there is a list of extra modules imported in the project:
+    - "autoprefixer": A tool that automatically adds vendor prefixes to CSS properties, ensuring better cross-browser compatibility.
+    - "gh-pages": A utility for publishing web pages directly from a Git repository to GitHub Pages.
+    - "nuxt": A Vue.js framework for building static websites.
+    - "postcss": A tool for transforming CSS styles using JavaScript plugins, enabling tasks such as autoprefixing, minification, and more.
+    - "tailwindcss": A highly customizable CSS framework that provides utility classes for quickly building responsive and modern user interfaces.
+We used it only for the form in "Get in Touch" section.